 - Reviewing any new major contracts or internal business proposals

-- Building risk awareness amongst staff by providing support and training to staff within the company
+- Building risk awareness amongst staff by providing support and training within the company

-A degree in the following subjects is not vital but may increase your chances of employment:
+A degree in the following subjects is not vital but can be included in a job description:

-If you don’t have a degree, a career in risk management is certainly still possible but would mean working up the career path, likely starting at an administrative level.
+If a candidate does not have a degree, a career in risk management is certainly still possible, but would mean working up the career path, likely starting at an administrative level.

-For anyone wanting to undertake a career in risk management, it’s important to display the following skills:
+When compiling a Risk Management job description, it’s important to also display the following skills:

 - Analytical skills and an eye for detail